Agricultural Reform Route Map

 Start Preparing for the Whole Farm Plan

 You may already have some of these plans and audits in place – through your quality assurance or supply chain contracts, or as part of your normal business planning.
-If so, and these meet the minimum standards, you can simply confirm this activity on next year’s SAF.
+If so, and these meet the minimum standards, you can simply confirm this activity on your 2025 SAF.

 If you haven’t done at least two of these activities yet, remember grants are still available through Preparing for Sustainable Farming, to do carbon audits and soil analysis.
 If you act now, while support is available, you will be prepared for 2025.
-You can also use the free Scottish Integrated Pest Management Assessment plan.
+You can use free resources such as the Scottish Integrated Pest Management Assessment plan and the Scottish Animal Health Planning System to create an animal health and welfare plan.

 These changes are designed to help all our farmers and crofters do more to produce food sustainably, to cut emissions and to farm more for nature.
 And we need everyone to get involved and start preparing now for change.